 As part of Plan Bay Area 2040, MTC is assessing the program's evaluation report prior to further implementation of the Drive Smart Bay Area program.
-Off-model analysis is necessary to capture CO2 reductions due to this strategy because most of the behaviors promoted through Drive Smart Bay Area reduce vehicle emission rates, which are assumed to be constant in the model.
+Off-model analysis is necessary to capture CO2 reductions due to this strategy because most of the behaviors promoted through Drive Smart Bay Area reduce vehicle emission rates, which come from EMFAC, not from MTC's travel model.